Skip to content

 Answer: Cassette tapes.
 Portable listening created a demand shift.
 People wanted music they could take with them, and vinyl doesn’t fit in a jacket pocket.

 The Walkman didn’t just sell well.
 It changed what people bought.
-Cassettes were cheaper to produce, easier to copy, and worked on the go.
-Vinyl never recovered its market lead.
-By 1988, CDs were catching up too, and the physical format wars of the 80s were in full swing.
+Cassettes were cheaper to make, easy to copy, and worked on the go.
+Vinyl never won its lead back.
+By 1988, CDs were catching up too, and the format wars of the 80s were in full swing.

 29. In what year was the word “Walkman” officially added to the Oxford English Dictionary?
 (Hard)